iansampson/dissertation/Backlog.md

 - [ ] Make sure every article in bibliography has an URL or DOI.
 - [ ] (e.g. Add URL for Scott Pound article)

+- [ ] Remove Davenport from biblio if deemed unnecessary (as the container-author field doesn’t appear correctly.)

 ### Won’t
+- [ ] Find whatever you meant by Magné, “Tentative” (re: food in Perec)
 - [ ] Consider altering summary of Bartlebooth on 145 (or your earlier summary).
       Repetitive.
 - [ ] Consider reading Juan Luis Martínez’ *La nueva novela*